luiscardenas97/CSE_212/1-queue.md

         while list_of_orders.len() != 0:
             served_print = list_of_orders.dequeue()

-            for x in range(30000000):      #Simulate a clock for the printing time pass
+            for x in range(30000000):      #Simulate a clock for the print time pass

             print(f'>>>The file called "{served_print}" was already printed')